 Occupational Therapists (OT) and Resident Activity Aides assess each resident to determine their leisure interests and potential to participate in on-site and community programs.
 A calendar of activities and events is posted monthly in each House.
 Mount St. Mary has an adapted bus for resident outings, special events and community programs.

 The OTs provide assessment of physical, mental and functional abilities of residents.
 They also provide consultation for individual specialized needs in the areas of wheelchair seating, mobility and activities of daily living.

 The Social Worker is responsible for the coordination of admissions, discharges and transfers and works closely with individuals and their families who have been designated by the health authority as eligible for complex care services provided at Mount St. Mary Hospital.

 A Dental Hygienist is at Mount St. Mary regularly and assesses the dental health of all new residents.
 The Hygienist makes recommendations to the resident or family regarding dental work and after receiving consent, referrals are then made to the Dentist who visits regularly.
 A Dentist will assess new residents who have not been seen by a Dentist in the past 12 months.

 Mount St. Mary provides exemplary Palliative Care.
 Staff and volunteers are trained and provide compassionate care to comfort residents who are dying.

 Food and Nutrition Services is committed to providing nutritious and appetizing meals that are prepared on-site.
 Our menu is based on a 4-week cycle that promotes seasonal variety, as well as, meals for special occasions.
 The Clinical Dietitian provides an initial assessment and nutritional care plan for each resident and on-going follow-up to promote nutrition.
-Food preferences are obtained and included in meal planning.
+Cultural and general food preferences are obtained and included in meal planning.